utelecon/utelecon.github.io/src/pages/en/utol/lecturers/settings/course_participants/index.md

     * If you try to register a user who is already registered for the course with the same authority, an error may occur depending on how the user was originally registered.
       When the user is currently registered as:
         * “Register instructor,” an error will occur.
-        * “Self registration” or “Favorite users,” the registration method will be [updated to “Register instructor.”](#update)
+        * “Self registration” or “Favorite registration,” the registration method will be [updated to “Register instructor.”](#update)
         * “Enrolled registration,” no error will occur.
 However, after the data is linked with the UTAS the following morning, the registration method will revert to “Enrolled registration.”

 5. Select a file from “Reference” in the “Batch registration” field and upload it.